-- Each item of survival equipment must be of good quality and secured to the survival craft. - Inflatable liferafts must be marked with the type of equipment pack inside: - Coastal Service - SOLAS B (Limited Service) or PB on 4 person liferafts - > SOLAS A (Ocean Service) or PA on 4 person liferafts - Life floats and buoyant apparatus must be fitted with: - Lifeline, pendants and painter - Floating electric distress light (161.010)
+- Each item of survival equipment must be of good quality and secured to the survival craft. - Inflatable liferafts must be marked with the type of equipment pack inside: - Coastal Service - SOLAS B (on 4-person liferafts "B PACK" is acceptable) - SOLAS A (on 4-person liferafts "A PACK" is acceptable) - Life floats and buoyant apparatus must be fitted with: - Lifeline, pendants and painter - Floating electric distress light (161.010)

 Note: Excess survival craft must meet guidelines in the Marine Safety Manual, Vol II (COMDTINST M16000.7B).
-See page 73.
+See page 78.